Famolus/HTPressableButton/README.md

 HTPressableButton
 ==============
-HTPressableButton is designed for iOS developers to be able to focus more on other tasks instead of making a pretty button.
-It has a Flat UI design and is very easy to integrate.
+HTPressableButton is designed for iOS developers to be able to focus more on other tasks instead of prettifying buttons.
+Our button has a Flat UI design and we guarantee regarding easy and convenient integration.

 Installation